TarifXO/MedixApp/README.md

 # Preview

+## Project Services
+### Booking Appointments
+The app facilitates seamless scheduling and management of medical appointments.
+Users can book, and cancel appointments with their account through an intuitive and user-friendly interface.
+The appointment module integrates with the backend to ensure real-time updates.

+### Brain Tumor Diagnosis
+The app incorporates advanced machine learning algorithms for the diagnosis of brain tumors.
+By analyzing medical images, the app assists patients in identifying and diagnosing brain tumors with high accuracy.
+This feature leverages state-of-the-art techniques in medical image analysis to provide reliable and timely diagnoses.

 ## Project Features
 ### Kotlin
 Kotlin is a modern, statically typed programming language that runs on the Java Virtual Machine (JVM) and can also be compiled to JavaScript or native code.
 It is fully interoperable with Java, making it a popular choice for Android development due to its expressive syntax and enhanced safety features.